Skip to main content

 5. Customize the Query Delay.

-6. Click the Add Data Source button.
+6. Click Add Data Source.

-Agent Using CLI - YAMLโ€‹
+Agent using CLI - YAMLโ€‹

-The YAML for setting up an Agent connection to Pingdom looks like this:
+The YAML for setting up an agent connection to Pingdom looks like this:

 apiVersion: n9/v1alpha